-Mr P Thomas, Chairman, was appointed to the Board on 1 July 2021 and is not considered by the Board to be an independent director, due to his holding of performance rights in the Company.
+Mr D Newling, Chairman, was appointed to the Board on 30 June 2024 and is not considered by the Board to be an independent director, due to his representation on the Board of one of the Company's shareholders.

 Mr D Jauncey was appointed to the Board on 19 July 2019.
-By virtue of his position as an executive director employed in an executive capacity, Mr Jauncey is not considered by the Board to be an independent director for the purpose of ASX Recommendation 2.3.
+By virtue of his position as former executive director employed in an executive capacity, Mr Jauncey is not considered by the Board to be an independent director for the purpose of ASX Recommendation 2.3.